NTS Enabled Across Our Entire Pool Secured

 How many NTS servers exist worldwide?

-Why is there no NTS pool like pool.ntp.org?
+Is there an NTS pool like pool.ntp.org?

 Which operating systems support NTS by default?